Kameido Tenjin Shrine 亀戸天神社

 A great poet and scholar, Sugawara is regarded as the patron god of students.
-For centuries children and anxious parents have been coming to pray at this shrine, hoping for good grades and admission to top universities.
+For centuries children and anxious parents have come to pray at this shrine, hoping for good grades and admission to top universities.

-The shrine's main building, gates and elegantly arched red moon bridge were all constructed to resemble Dazaifu Tenman-gu near Fukuoka, one of the major Tenjin shrines in Japan.
+The shrine's main building, gates and elegantly arched red taiko (drum) bridge were all constructed to resemble Dazaifu Tenmangu near Fukuoka, one of the major Tenjin shrines in Japan.

 Nicknamed the "flower shrine," the lovely gardens at Kameido Tenjin have made this spot a favorite scene of Japanese artists.
 Ukiyo-e master Hiroshige included a print of Kameido Tenjin in his "One Hundred Famous Views of Edo" series.

 The plum festival takes over the grounds from February to mid-March.
-In addition to admiring the pink and white blossoms, you can also pick up yummy snacks or catch musical performances around the shrine.
+In addition to admiring the pink and white blossoms, you can also enjoy yummy snacks around the shrine.

-From late April to early May, visitors flock to see trellises of violet wisteria flowers bloom around the turtle-filled pond during the shrine's Wisteria Festival.
+From mid-April to early May, visitors flock to see trellises of violet wisteria flowers bloom around the pond during the shrine's Wisteria Festival.